-Your form will then be assessed by a member of our physiotherapy team to identify the most appropriate person to see you, and you will then be added to a waiting list for an appointment.
+A member of our physiotherapy team will assess your referral to identify the most appropriate person to see you, and you will then be added to a waiting list for an appointment.

 When you reach the top of the waiting list you will be contacted by telephone or SMS text message to make an appointment.
 Waiting times can vary depending on demand.

 What do I do if I haven’t heard from you?

 If you haven’t had any correspondence from us 10 working days after your referral or if your symptoms are getting worse, please call us on 0300 555 0123.